Menu

 Datamonitor Healthcare I&I Disease Analysis: Atopic Dermatitis

-Topical agents are considered as a primary treatment for mild-to-moderate atopic dermatitis.
+Topical agents are considered as the primary treatment for mild-to-moderate atopic dermatitis.
 Most commonly, they comprise topical corticosteroids and topical calcineurin inhibitors.
-Branded options also include the topical PDE4 inhibitor Eucrisa, while topical Janus kinase inhibitor Opzelura represents a newer therapy.
+Branded options also include the topical PDE4 inhibitor Eucrisa and Zoryve cream, while topical Janus kinase (JAK) inhibitor Opzelura represents a different mechanism of action.

 Indications Covered: Atopic Dermatitis (Eczema)